jadessechan/Sentiment-Analysis/README.md

 Step 4:
 * predict on training set
 * predict on the testing set
-This is where the magic happens, featuring the Naive Bayes algorithm!🪄
+This is where the magic happens, featuring the Naive Bayes algorithm and Laplace smoothing!🪄
 ```sh
 def make_class_prediction(tokens, counts, class_prob, class_count):
     """ compute the classification of each sentiment based on its probability in training set """